railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 ^^^^^^^^^^^^^^^^^^

 Many-to-one fields represent a relationship between the foreground table and another table in the database where the foreground table has a single entry for the other table.
-Open ERP tries to link the new record in the foreground table with one of the entries in the other table by searching for and matching the :guilabel:`Name` or the :guilabel:`Code` with the value in the CSV file.
+Open ERP tries to link the new record in the foreground table with the field in the other table by matching the field values.

-.. todo:: this bit is a mess - work out what you're trying to say first.

-.. note:: Field identifiers
+.. tip:: Field identifiers

-   If you're working on the server side you can use identifiers rather than the names of resources.
-   To do this you must import a
-   first file (for example, Products) with a column named :guilabel:`id` in your CSV file that contains an identifier for each product.
-The identifier is a character string that is unique for each of the lines being imported and saved.
+   If you're working on the server side you can use identifiers rather than the names of resources to link tables.
+To do this you import the first file (for example, Products) with a column named :guilabel:`id` in your CSV file that contains a unique identifier for each product.
+This could be an incrementing number.

-   When you import other files which link to the first table, you can use the identifier in preference to the names (for example when you're saving inventory the uses the product names).
+   When you import other files which link to the first table, you can use the identifier in preference to the names (so, for example, when you're saving inventory you can use \ ``product:id``\ instead of the product name).

-   To do this, the title of the column in your CSV file must end in \ ``:id``\   (for example \
-   ``product:id``\  ).
-This format is covered clearly in the online developers' guide.

-.. tip:: Importing with identifiers
+   You then don't need any complex conversion to create links between the two tables.

-   The management of free text identifiers enables you to considerably simplify the conversion of another database to Open ERP.
+   This considerably simplifies the importation of another database into Open ERP.
-   You can just create an id column that contains the identifier used in the original database for each table that you're importing.
+   You just create a linking ``id`` column for each table that you're importing that contains the identifier used in the first table.

-   For the other tables linked to this one you can just use the identifier relationship to the entry in the original table.
-   You don't need a complex conversion then to create links to the original table.

 Many-to-many fields
 ^^^^^^^^^^^^^^^^^^^